 • Simple syrup – you can use store-bought or make your own by boiling equal parts of sugar and water.

-You can make witches brew cocktail punch either as a batch cocktail or an individual drink.
-If you’re serving a crowd, I’d definitely recommend batching to make it easier!
+You can make this recipe either as a batch cocktail or an individual drink.
+If you’re serving a crowd, I’d definitely batch it to make serving easier!
 If you’re only making a couple of drinks, the individual version is super easy to whip up.

 Batch cocktail (pitcher or punch bowl)